 Minnesota inmate charged with murder in guard’s killing

-Prosecutors charged 42-year-old Edward Muhammad Johnson on Thursday with second-degree murder and second-degree assault.
+Prosecutors charged Edward Muhammad Johnson, 42, in Washington County court with second-degree murder and second-degree assault.
 He is scheduled to appear in court Friday.

-Johnson is accused of fatally beating 45-year-old Officer Joseph Gomm with a hammer at Stillwater state prison on July 18.
+Johnson is accused of fatally beating 45-year-old Officer Joseph Gomm with a hammer on July 18 at a state prison in Stillwater.